-In 2017, awards will be presented in 11 categories which reflect the diverse nature of volunteers throughout the state.
+Awards will be presented in 10 categories which reflect the diverse nature of volunteers throughout the state.
 The categories are:

 - Governor George Romney Lifetime Achievement Award: honors an individual who has shown a lifelong commitment to community involvement and volunteerism.